UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

-## Tools of the System Architect
+## Software Tools

-In this book, I will use Omnigraffle software to draw the diagrams.
-The book is written in a simple markdown (MD) format using Typora editor.
-I also use GitHub extensively to store my projects.
+The book is written using a simple markdown (MD) format using Typora editor.
+I will use Omnigraffle software to draw the diagrams.
+I also extensively use GitHub to store my projects.

-In smaller organizations, for keeping track of **linkage between documentation, requirements and tasks** (project management), the combination of **Atlassian JIRA and Confluence**  are quite sufficient and can be easily obtained for total of $120 per month for organizations up to 20,000 people. (see reference #8)
+In smaller organizations, it is quite sufficient to use the combination of **Atlassian JIRA and Confluence** to keep track of **linkage between documentation, requirements and tasks** (project management).
+Atlassian tools can be easily obtained for as little as $120 per month for organizations up to 20,000 people. (see reference #8)

-Atlassian tools are well proven in the industry and generally do not require any introduction.
-With a bit of planning and learning, you can show the **required traceability, and baseline** documentation for future **ASIL audits**.
+Atlassian tools are universally used in the industry and generally do not require any introduction.
+With a bit of planning and learning, you can show the **required traceability, and baseline** documentation for future **ASIL audits**. (see reference #9)

-The big organization, on the other hand, love to make people's life a nightmare.
-They also tend to create a lot of useless jobs that sip the living spirit of everyone's around and increase the overhead costs.
+The big organization, on the other hand, love to make things more difficult.
+They also tend to create a lot of clerical jobs that increase the overhead costs.
+These people tend to create more bureaucracy which feeds the run-away circle of cost increase.

-In the industry, the **Enterprise Architect** is commonly used.
-I know all software is gradually improving, but as of the time of writing the user experience is terrible (circa late 1990s), integration with requirements is awful and uni-directional and licenses so expensive that most of the developers never get access to it, or they get "floating license" which is equivalent of a crew of workers digging a ditch with one shovel.
+In the industry, the **Enterprise Architect** (EA) software is commonly used.
+I know all software is gradually improving, but as of the time of writing, the user EA experience is terrible, reminiscent of circa late 1990s Windows apps.
+It is based on SVN which continues the theme of technical melancholy.

+EA integration with requirements and documentation is awkward and uni-directional which in my opinion is unacceptable.
+The licensing is expensive enough that most of the developers never get access to it, or they get a "floating license" which is equivalent of a crew of workers digging a ditch with one shovel.
+I know there is a newer version of web-based UI of EA, but my employers did not support it, so I do not have an opinion on the improvements.

-Much of the documentation and requirements management is done in Polarion (better) or in IBM ALM (aka doors), I had displeasure of working daily over 4 and a half years with the last one.
+Much of the documentation and requirements management is done either in Polarion, which is a better one, or in IBM ALM (aka DNG).
+With DNG I had the displeasure of working daily for over 4 and a half years.

-There is a big opportunity for modern software companies to provide integrated environment for **versioning and traceability between requirements, design documents, epics, features and tasks and code commits**.
+There is a big opportunity for modern software companies to provide integrated environment for **versioning and traceability between requirements, design documentation, task management and code commits**.